DogFoxX/date-changer/README.md

 • **Desktop Shortcut (Button)**

-Creates a shortcut with all parameters.
+Creates a desktop shortcut with all parameters.

 • **Start (Button):**